Linear code: Popular notation

-Codes in general are often denoted by the letter C, and a code of length n and of rank k (i.e., having k code words in its basis and k rows in its generating matrix) is generally referred to as an (n, k) code.
+Codes in general are often denoted by the letter C, and a code of length n and of rank k (i.e., having n code words in its basis and k rows in its generating matrix) is generally referred to as an (n, k) code.
 Linear block codes are frequently denoted as [n, k, d] codes, where d refers to the code's minimum Hamming distance between any two code words.

 (The [n, k, d] notation should not be confused with the (n, M, d) notation used to denote a non-linear code of length n, size M (i.e., having M code words), and minimum Hamming distance d.)

 Singleton bound

 Lemma (Singleton bound): Every linear [n,k,d] code C satisfies $k+d \leq n+1$.

-A code C whose parameters satisfy k+d=n+1 is called maximum distance separable or MDS.
+A code C whose parameters satisfy k +d = n + 1 is called maximum distance separable or MDS.
 Such codes, when they exist, are in some sense best possible.

 If C1 and C2 are two codes of length n and if there is a permutation p in the symmetric group Sn for which (c1,...,cn) in C1 if and only if (cp(1),...,cp(n)) in C2, then we say C1 and C2 are permutation equivalent.
 In more generality, if there is an $n\times n$ monomial matrix $M\colon \mathbb{F}_q^n \to \mathbb{F}_q^n$ which sends C1 isomorphically to C2 then we say C1 and C2 are equivalent.

 Lemma: Any linear code is permutation equivalent to a code which is in standard form.